adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 }
 ```

+Here some specific additional configuration for k3s servers.

+I'm disabling included Traefik because we'll use a more flexible official Helm later.

-This will enable automatic daily backup of etcd database on S3 bucket, which is useful for faster disaster recovery.
+We're adding automatic daily backup of etcd database on S3 bucket, which is useful for faster disaster recovery.
 See the official guide [here](https://docs.k3s.io/datastore/backup-restore).

 {{</ tab >}}
 {{< tab tabName="Cluster" >}}